98548J/98548J.github.io/docs/game_analysis/2023-06-09-SpecificRules.md

 **Offensive Zone:**

-To score a tri ball in the offensive zone, it needs to meet specific requirements.
-The tri ball cannot be touching a same-color robot in the offensive zone and must be in contact with a gray tile in the offensive zone.
+To score a tri-ball in the offensive zone, it needs to meet specific requirements.
+The tri-ball cannot be touching a same-color robot in the offensive zone and must be in contact with a gray tile in the offensive zone.
 Only then will it count as scored.

 **Possession:**

-In order to avoid disqualification, it's important to remember that your team's robot can only hold one Tri ball at a time.
+In order to avoid disqualification, it's important to remember that your team's robot can only hold one tri-ball at a time.
 If you try to score with two, your team will be disqualified.

 **Double zoning:**

 If both robots form the same alliance and are in the opposing team's offensive zone it is called double zoning.
-When a team is double zoning the opposing team is allowed to descore  triballs from the opposite team's netted goal.
+When a team is double zoning the opposing team is allowed to descore tri-balls from the opposite team's netted goal.

 **Match load:**